Washington DC Raccoon Removal

 Naturally, this shouldn’t mean that you should live in the constant clamor, but rather that you pick your moments.
 Typically, the best time for scaring off raccoons is during the late evening, when the mother raccoon is just getting out and about.

-Another common trick for keeping raccoons away is to just turn on the light.
+Another common trick for keeping raccoons away from your home is to just turn on the light.
 Once again, as nocturnal creatures, raccoons tend to have an intense dislike for strong light, so they’ll likely just scamper off when exposed to it.

 Install a chimney cap.